 - North East Neighborhoods – 126% (Note- Mostly condos and townhomes in this area with the exception of the Four Mile Creek, Kalmia 38 and Northfield neighborhoods which have seen high priced new builds which have raised the median prices way above the average)

 - Retail/Industrial Core – 106% (Note – not many sales in this quadrant.
 New builds at Boulder Junction are bringing up the prices)

 - Gunbarrel – 51%

 Keep in mind that the sales and prices represented above include both single family and attached dwellings and that the underlying sales are not a constant.
 These also include those using the mdl restoration philadelphia companies to update their homes.
 For example, some years there are more condos sold, some areas have had new construction, some areas have had many major remodels or scrape off and re-builds.
 Over time Boulder’s stock of homes are improving.
-To find evidence of this just drive through Boulder’s neighborhoods and see the number of contractors trucks at work.
+To find evidence of this just drive through Boulder’s neighborhoods and see the number of mechanical contractor trucks at work.